Cr4zi/Fivem/README.md

 # Fivem
-FiveM package for retrieving Player and Server infos
+FiveM package for retrieving Player and Server information.

+## status: not working
+I don't have power to work on lifetime.